Raptors or Birds of Prey

 Birds of Prey, also known as raptors, eat meat only.
 Their diet includes rodents, amphibians, fish, mammals, reptiles, insects, and other birds.

-Other than that, they share three other characteristics.
+In addition, they share three other characteristics.
 Including:

 - Sharp eyesight